Your Horoscope This Week: January 4 To 10

 Leo, this week feels like getting your footing back without needing applause.
 You’re able to settle into the Capricorn-heavy energy activating your work, routines, and wellness sector.
 Translation: things feel manageable again.
 You may find satisfaction in showing up consistently: getting through your to-do list, improving a habit, or finally creating a schedule that doesn’t exhaust you.
 This isn’t flashy progress, but it’s real.
 The advice here is to stop waiting for motivation and let momentum do the work.
 Small, repeatable actions are quietly rebuilding your confidence.

 The emotional rhythm of the week shifts with the moon.
-The Leo Moon (Jan 4th–early Jan 6th) puts you back in your body; confidence returns, energy lifts, and you remember why you’re the main character.
-Midweek, the Virgo Moon (Jan 6th–8th) asks you to get practical about money and self-worth: budgeting, organizing, or finally charging what you’re worth.
+The Leo Moon (Jan 5th – early Jan 7th) puts you back in your body; confidence returns, energy lifts, and you remember why you’re the main character.
+Midweek, the Virgo Moon (Jan 7th – 9th) asks you to get practical about money and self-worth: budgeting, organising, or finally charging what you’re worth.
 Don’t spiral into self-critique… precision beats perfection.

 By the weekend, the Libra Moon lights up your communication and social zone, making plans feel easy and conversations flow.
 Say yes to connection, keep it light, and remember: balance is the flex this week.